 If you missed the British Royal Wedding of Meghan Markle and Prince Harry, then you must be in an alternate dimension.
 It is the event everyone is talking about and we are no exception.
 We love happy beginnings so it is not at all surprising that we were part of the millions who tuned-in to experience the historic union of another British royal.
-This however was no ordinary affair.
+However, this was no ordinary affair.
 Meghan Markle is not a British, she is American with a Caucasian father and African American mother.
-Her wedding incorporated people of black heritage at a scale that was historic in such British royal events although not nearly as many as we would like but we are not complaining.
+Her wedding incorporated people of black heritage at a scale that was historic in such British royal events.
+However, it was not nearly as many as we would like but we are not complaining.
 Let’s take a look at some of our favorite guests and participants.

 Prince Seeiso Bereng Seeiso of Lesotho

 Prince Seeiso was the only member of an outside royal family to be invited to Prince Harry and Meghan Markle’s royal wedding.
 The two princes have been close collaborators for more than a decade, joined by their commitment to charity work.
 In 2006, Harry and Seeiso founded Sentebale, a charity that aims to help vulnerable and HIV positive children in both Lesotho and Botswana.
 Ever since then, the two have worked closely together.
 Both Princess Diana and Seeiso’s mother, Queen ‘Mamohato, worked closely with HIV and AIDS charities during their lifetimes.
 Sentebale, which translates to “forget me not,” was created as a tribute to both women.

 The lovely Princess Mabereng Seeiso is wife to Prince Seeiso Bereng.
 She attended the wedding representing her cultural heritage in a beautiful African print dress and head wrap.

 Idris Elba and Sabrina Dhowe